 For further details regarding international admissions and advice please visit the International Applications page.

 Offers will be made based on the following selection criteria, which applicants are expected to demonstrate:

-- knowledge and understanding, developed as reflective viewers, of the ways in which television programmes operate (Relevant for applicants without practical experience of programme making)
+- Knowledge and understanding as reflective viewers of the ways in which television programmes operate.
+(Relevant for applicants without practical experience of programme-making)

 Applicants are often interviewed by the course team before a place can be offered.
 Interviews will take place at LCC, or via Skype/telephone.

 If you are offered a place for 2018/19 but wish to defer to 2019/20, information on how to do this and who to contact can be found in your offer letter.
 Additionally, International applicants should pay the deposit and meet any offer conditions in order to defer.
 In all cases, deferred places will be held for one year.